Table of contents

 How to test whether my CTA is effective?

-Whether we have succeeded in creating an effective CTA can be verified in a very simple way, namely by the CTR (Click Trough Rate).
+Whether we have succeeded in creating an effective CTA can be verified very simply, namely by the CTR (click-through rate).
 This is nothing more than the ratio of the number of clicks on a link to all impressions.
-For example, if our ad was seen by 1,000 people, and 40 users clicked on our CTR, the CTR is 4% (the value is always given as a percentage).
+For example, if 1,000 people and 40 users saw our ad and clicked on our CTR, the CTR is 4% (the value is always given as a percentage).

 The value of CTR may vary depending on the industry is what product we are selling, as well as the target audience itself.
 However, it is generally accepted that such a suitable ratio should not be lower than 1-2%.
-A CTR above 3% in many cases is already a really super result.
+In many cases, a CTR above 3% is already a really super result.

-Alternatively, wanting to test the effectiveness of CTAs on our website, we can use a so-called heatmap.
+Alternatively, we can use a so-called heatmap to test the effectiveness of CTAs on our website.
 It indicates the areas that most strongly attract users’ eyes.
 Programs such as Hotjar or Yandex Metrica can be used for this.
-You can also consider creating a survey for your customers asking for their opinions (for example, using Surcicate).
+You can also consider creating a survey for your customers, asking for their opinions (for example, using Surcicate).

 Summary

 CTA is an extremely important element of our ads, newsletters, or websites.
-Properly constructed, it can definitely help us increase the click-through rate, and this can directly translate into a high conversion rate.
-The most important thing, however, is that the call to action used fits our offer, is prominently displayed and is in the right place.
+Properly constructed, it can help us increase the click-through rate, which can directly translate into a high conversion rate.
+The most important thing, however, is that the call to action fits our offer, is prominently displayed and is in the right place.

 Let's talk!